DFE-Digital/secure-by-design-docs/docs/policies/threat_intelligence_policy.md

 ## Scope
 This policy applies to new projects or significant changes (for example, those requiring a treasury business case or those where there is significant change to the cyber risk profile) to digital service and technology infrastructure either built within teams or procured through suppliers which are in scope of [digital and technology spend controls](https://www.gov.uk/government/publications/digital-and-technology-spend-control-version-6) approval process.

-It covers the management and use of internal and external threat intelligence data and applies to all technology and software products and services developed, tested, deployed, operated and maintained by the DfE.
+It covers the management and use of internal and external threat intelligence data and applies to all technology and software products and services developed, tested, deployed, operated and maintained by DfE.
 This includes third party software and services directly used in the delivery or support of DfE services.

 This policy includes employees, contractors, and third-party service providers involved in DfE’s threat intelligence creation and use activities across project lifecycles, from start to finish (concept to retirement/disposal).